Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > **How did you hear about the Grants Program?**
 - We are following the polkadot ecosystem since its early stage
-> others
+> Others
-- We have just started a conversation with a team working in stealth mode on a massive blockchain project that is interesting in our solution
+- We have just started a conversation with a team working in stealth mode on a massive blockchain project that is interested in our solution